 Close

-Should You Divorce over Political Differences?
+Should You Divorce Over Political Differences?

 Can a Democrat and a Republican have a successful romantic relationship?
 In the past, signs would point to yes.
 But in the current political climate, differing opinions can strain even the strongest of relationships.

-You and your spouse may have diametrically opposed political leanings.
+You and your spouse may have opposed political leanings.
 If you do, it can be difficult to navigate life together, especially nowadays.
 But are your political disagreements enough to warrant a divorce?

 Political tribalism